solita/sv-security-scans-02/2023-02-22-best-password-mgr.md

    recommendations about not reusing the same password on different websites.

-4. The Web if full of horror stories about never ending passwords leaks.
+4. The Web is full of horror stories about never ending passwords leaks.

 ## 2. No More Sending Away Passwords!